vcflib/vcflib/test/pytest/vcfcreatemulti.md

 Go through sorted VCF and if overlapping alleles are represented across multiple records, merge them into a single record.

-The current version merges records nicely, but does not update INFO fields and samples.
+The current version merges records nicely, but does not yet update INFO fields and samples/genotypes.
 See below EXAMPLES for more.

 ## Options